 I like to think that I know Hawaii.
-Having dated a Hawaiian for the past 8 years, his home island of Oahu has become a sort of second home to me.
+Being marreid to a Hawaiian, his home island of Oahu has become a sort of second home to me.
 And I've gotten a fair amount of time on Kauai and Big Island.
 So, I just kinda assumed I’d get to Maui sooner or later, but it never happened.
-And, though it's one of the most visited places in the United States, I knew nothing about Maui: until now.
+And, though it's one of the most visited places in the United States, I knew nothing about Maui – until now.

 Throwing It Back To Old Hawaii